datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 Section 8.5 of [@!FAPI-1.0-Advanced] **SHALL** apply.

 In addition:

-1. Use of Mutual TLS is **REQUIRED** at all Authenticated Resource Server endpoints
+1. Use of Mutual TLS is **REQUIRED** at all Authenticated Resource Server endpoints;
-1. Use of Mutual TLS is **REQUIRED** at all OAuth2 endpoints except where required for Discovery or Consumer browser access (ie. Authorisation endpoint)
+1. Use of Mutual TLS is **REQUIRED** at all OAuth2 endpoints except where required for Discovery or Consumer browser access (ie. Authorisation endpoint);
-1. All parties **SHALL** utilise certificates issued by the Ecosystem Authority as specified in Section X.X in [@!CDRPLUS-ADMISSION-CONTROL]
+1. All parties **SHALL** utilise certificates issued by the Ecosystem Authority

 # Implementation Considerations